I’ve been getting a lot of requests for a more detailed explanation and a safety review of non-stick Ceramic coated cookware.

-So does that mean it Is it PTFE and/or PFOA free?
+So does that mean it is PTFE and/or PFOA free?

 Yes, none of these chemicals are used in the manufacture of Ceramic coated cookware.

-So its made of inorganic materials.
+So the ceramic non-stick coating is made of inorganic materials.
 Why should I care?

 Several reasons.
 The inorganic composition of Ceramic non-stick coating makes it a more environmentally friendly product.